The Girl In the Dutch Braids On The Basketball Court

 Read more like this: I was one of those moms you love to hate

 I quickly walked past and decided to make another loop around the park.
 The entire walk, I could hear the echo of the dribbling and shooting.
 Ten minutes later, I rounded a corner and could see her again, working hard.
 No breaks, no standing, no goofing, just working.

 This time, I couldn’t help myself.
 I called out to her.
 “Hello.”
-It broke her concentration, she pulled out an earbud.
+It broke her concentration; she pulled out an earbud.
 “Hi,” she said questioningly.
 I quickly interjected something about my kids to make me seem less creepy, and then I asked her, “Why are you here so early?”
 She responded that she was working on a few parts of her game.
 I couldn’t resist; I needed more info.
 I asked her, “why?”
 Did she have a team she was trying to make?
-She replied no, and said she was a freshman, and her goal is to not get subbed out as much, to play the entire game.
+She replied no, and said she was a freshman, and her goal was to not get subbed out as much and to play the entire game.
 She went on to say she needed to work on her shot and her dribble.
-I told her good luck and that I’m sure she’ll accomplish her goal because she’s willing to work hard, on her own time.
+I told her good luck and that I was sure she’d accomplish her goal because she was willing to work hard on her own time.